supratim94336/SparkifyCloudDataModel/README.md

 key and secret from previous steps

 ##### Executing the creation and extraction scripts
-*Note: Step 0 and Step 3 are optional if you already created your Redshift cluster and also created an iam role with read access to Amazon S3 manually*
+**Note: Step 0 and Step 3 are optional if you already created your Redshift cluster and also created an iam role with read access to Amazon S3 manually*

-**Step 0**: Run the below code to create your Redshift database and a iam_role in aws having read access to Amazon S3 and attached to the created cluster
+**Step 0**: Run the below code to create your Redshift database and a iam_role in aws having read access to Amazon S3 and permissions attached to the created cluster
 ```bash
 $ python aws_operate.py --action start
 ```
+copy the DWH_ENDPOINT for <cluster_endpoint_address> and DWH_ROLE_ARN
+for <iam_role> from the print statements
 **Step 1**: Run the below code to create tables in your Redshift database in aws
 ```bash